 Management: Treatment depends on the underlying cause and may involve medications that suppress the immune system or, in severe cases, a splenectomy.

-Overview: A genetic form of anemia that changes the shape of red blood cells, causing them to block blood vessels and create episodes of extreme pain.
+Overview: A genetic form of anaemia that changes the shape of red blood cells, causing them to block blood vessels and create episodes of extreme pain.

-Causes: Genetic mutation that affects the structure of hemoglobin.
+Causes: Genetic mutation that affects the structure of haemoglobin.

 Management: Pain management, blood transfusion, medication to lower complications, and active research into curative therapies, e.g., gene therapy.